-Do you need an easy peasy baking soda and vinegar volcano recipe?
+Need a super simple baking soda and vinegar volcano recipe?
 This one takes about three minutes to prep (and the kids get to help).
 It uses six common ingredients, and there is no mess to clean up afterward!
 If simple and no cleaning is music to your ears, you’re in the right place.
 We’ve made this five times in the past two weeks, so it’s definitely a loved activity here.

-I have always loved making volcanoes with my kids, but they can be time consuming and require lots of prep.
+I have always loved making volcanoes with my kids, but they can be time-consuming and require lots of prep.
 Well, “lots” may be stretching it, but in my world, if it’s not simple, it doesn’t usually happen.
 The sad truth is that while I’ve thought about making a volcano tons of times, I’ve only made it happen a few.
 I wanted to change that by making it a super easy process.
 I hope you absolutely love it!

 How do you make the easiest volcano recipe in the world?

 - Plastic cup (We tried a water bottle, but the plastic cup worked much better)